aplteam/Cider/README.md

 1. Creates the project space (namespace); if it already exists it must be empty
 1. Sets the system variables `⎕IO`, `⎕ML` and `⎕WX` in the project space
 1. Brings all code and variables into the project space
+1. Asks the user weather Cider should check all Tatin packages for later versions (if there are any)
-1. Loads all Tatin packages if specified in the file `cider.config`
+1. Loads all Tatin packages specified in the file `cider.config`, if any
 1. Injects a namespace `CiderConfig` into the project space and...
    * populates it with the contents of the configuration file as APL arrays
    * adds a variable `HOME` that remembers the path the project was loaded from

 Notes:

-* The project space is defined in the Cider config file, but this can be overwritten with the `-target=` option
+* The name of the project space is defined in the Cider config file, but this can be overwritten with the `-projectSpace=` option
-* In case the `tatinFolder` parameter specified one or more folders then the references pointing to the Tatin packages are all established in `projectSpace`
+* In case the `tatinFolder` parameter specifies one or more folders then the references pointing to the Tatin packages are all established in `projectSpace`

   However, this can be overwritten by specifying a different target space by adding